 Since the arrival of Uber and Lyft in Colorado, thousands have let the convenient and affordable ridesharing services take them to places they want to visit in Boulder.
-Yet, like other vehicles on the road, Ubers and Lyfts are at risk for accidents.
+Yet, like any other vehicles on the road, Ubers and Lyfts are at risk for accidents.
 The crash might be due to the negligence of the rideshare driver, or it might be the fault of another driver.

 The legal team at the Tenge Law Firm, LLC, has extensive experience handling motor vehicle accident cases, including those that involve a rideshare companies.
 In recent cases, the firm recovered more than $800,000 for a woman who was in a rear-end collision, $950,000 for a woman who was hit by a teen driver while traveling, and $1,350,000 for a driver who was in a head-on collision on her way to work in Denver.
 These examples of past results do not guarantee a particular outcome in your case, but the Tenge Law Firm, LLC, will fight to get the best possible outcome for your individual situation.

 - Distracted driving - Driving while distracted has long been a cause of motor vehicle accidents, but Uber and Lyft drivers are especially vulnerable.
 In addition to normal distractions like food, radios, and talking or texting on cell phones, rideshare drivers might be distracted by loud, drunk, or annoying passengers, as well as their GPS.
 Entering information in the GPS as well as listening to the instructions cause distractions that might cause a driver to take their eyes off the road, leading to an accident.